Libyan commander Haftar told Macron no ceasefire for now: French presidency

 “The distrust we see between the Libyan actors is stronger than ever today,” said the official after the meeting between Macron and Haftar in Paris.

-“When the question of the ceasefire was put on the table, Haftar’s reaction to this was to ask: “negotiate with whom for a ceasefire today?” the official said.
+“When the question of the ceasefire was put on the table, Haftar’s reaction to this was to ask: ‘negotiate with whom for a ceasefire today?’” the official said.

 The battle for Tripoli has killed at least 510 people, forced 75,000 out of their homes, trapped thousands of migrants in detention centers, and flattened some southern suburbs.
 It has also forced closures of schools, split families on different sides of the front line, and brought power cuts.